 - Complete the reservation form.

-- Submit and pay your Basic Park Fee and Impact Fee to hold your rental date/time pending the Pre-Event Logistics Plan Meeting.
-Should your event not be approved fees are refundable.
+- Submit and pay your Basic Park Fee and Impact Fee to hold your rental date/time pending the pre-event Logistics Plan Meeting.
 Please refer to Fees for Public Events in Community Parks.

 Step #3 – Event and Park Logistics Plan

 For efficiencies, the BPRD event team requires your completed plan to be emailed one week prior to your scheduled meeting.

 This plan will be the basis of your discussion with district staff regarding your event and will include an entire event timeline, site map, activities schedule and all pertinent details of your use of the park.
 Please bring your completed plan to your scheduled pre-event meeting.
 The document Event and Park Logistics Plan includes instructions, considerations and expectations.
 Please review the Event Accessibility Tips for your planning.
 If your event will have vehicles on grounds other than parking lots or access roads, you are required to have a Vehicle Access Permit.

 If you have questions regarding District expectations or if you would like help in event logistics problem solving, don’t hesitate to contact the District.
 We are here to help you make your event successful.